tjunussov/mqttMyAdmin/README.md

 ## Key Features

+- **Quasar Framework**: Used Quasar Framework 2.6 UMD version, with CSS animated values and Plotly JS as chart
 - **URL-Based Configuration**: Configure the MQTT connection using URL parameters, allowing dynamic specification of the broker, port, username, and password.
 - **Real-Time Message Handling**: Logs messages received from subscribed topics directly in the browser console.